rickmurdock/notes/ReactJS/ReactJSIntroduction.md

 ### Generating

-Now that we've installed Create React App let's put it to use.
+Now that we've installed **Create React App** let's put it to use.

-* The first step, make sure you are now in your directory where you keep all of your projects.
+* The first step, **make sure you are now in your directory where you keep all of your projects**.

-* There is no need to create a project folder, Create React App will do that for you, which is why we want to double check that we are in the directory that we want to create a project folder inside of.
+* There is no need to create a project folder, **Create React App** will do that for you, which is why we want to double check that we are in the directory that we want to create a project folder inside of.

 * Once we are sure that we are in the right place, we can use the following command to initiate and create a React application.